JackDinn/tbtray/README.md

 I can not figure a way to intercept the TB close signal so i can not have TBtray minimize TB when you click close on TB.
 The best i can do is to close both TB and TBtray if you close TB.

+TBtray (PyQt5) does not seem to work well on Wayland.

 ### Removal of TBtray ###